Control of a commercially available vehicle by a tetraplegic human using a brain-computer interface: RESULTS

 As a proof-of-concept, we then tested the ability of our BCI system to remotely control the speed and steering of a Ford Mustang Mach-E vehicle in real time (see Figures~\ref{fig:bcisys} and~\ref{fig:bcimechanism}).
-Using a cursor-movement-based BCI decoder (see the ``\nameref{sec:decoder}'' section) and control system, BCI-JJ navigated the Mach-E vehicle in Mcity, a closed test facility in Michigan made to represent an urban driving environment without traffic, in Task 3 (see Figures~\ref{fig:mcity} and~\ref{fig:route_mcity}).
-As shown in Figure~\ref{fig:bcimechanism}, the overlay module obtained the decoded x and y cursor movement values from the effector controller module and displayed them as positions of the blue and red circles, which would be post-processed for steering and speed control of the vehicle, respectively (see the ``\nameref{sec:driving-tests}'' section for a full description).
+Using a single-effector cursor-movement-based BCI decoder (see the ``\nameref{sec:cursor}'' section) and control system, BCI-JJ navigated the Mach-E vehicle in Mcity, as free driving through randomly mapped routes without following any traffic lights or stop signs, in Task 3 (see Figures~\ref{fig:mcity} and~\ref{fig:route_mcity}) and on a predefined obstacle course, as testing many components of a standard driving task, in Task 4 (see Figures~\ref{fig:parkinglot} and~\ref{fig:route_parkinglot}).
+We set the maximum speed of the Ford Mach-E vehicle to 4 mph.
+Such low-speed vehicle control could ensure safety of the commercially available vehicle and safety drivers, stable control on a real-world obstacle course with narrow lanes, and smooth display of the video feedback.
+We demonstrated the first implementation of intracortical BCI control of a full-sized commercially available vehicle in a real-world driving environment.